Saint Peter: Papacy

-St. Clement of Rome identifies Peter and Paul as the outstanding heroes of the faith.
+Clement of Rome identifies Peter and Paul as the outstanding heroes of the faith.

 Coming to Rome

 New Testament accounts

 There is no obvious biblical evidence that Peter was ever in Rome, but the first epistle of Peter does mention that "The church that is at Babylon, elected together with you, saluteth you; and so doth Marcus my son."
 Most scholars agree that the city alluded to in this verse is Rome, for which Babylon was a common nickname in Jewish and Christian literature at the time, albeit mostly after the destruction of the Temple in AD 70 (after Peter's death).

 Paul's Epistle to the Romans, written about AD 57, greets some fifty people in Rome by name, but not Peter whom he knew.
 There is also no mention of Peter in Rome later during Paul's two-year stay there in Acts 28, about AD 60–62.
 With regards to the latter, Acts 28 does not specifically mention any of Paul's visitors.